 I would probably record the whole mess, with some players being mic’d individually and the room being miked as well.
 I would then be able to chop the whole thing up into many pieces and assemble songs pulling from these sounds.
 I would make this available on iTunes and to Sylvia to use during ceremonies.
 Perhaps the backing tracks that I gave to Sylvia would be used at times as our tempo’s would probably be locked to this anyways.
 I indulge this idea for a while bringing different friends and instruments into the room.
 Many of the people I love have roles to play here as well.

 A little later I wrote an article called Hiding that I am now trying to get published.
 I wrote about 1400 words that evening as I lay on my mat.
+I was able to see it as a whole, edit it, to move sentences and paragraphs around in my minds eye until it felt complete.
+I was shockingly lucid.
 When I went to my computer the next morning it was mostly just a case of typing it out.

 This emptiness that I am feels amazingly potent.
 The creative potential is unbounded.
 I spent a great deal of time lying on the mat feeling capable and ready; awake and eager, inspired and divinely alive.
 I am still feeling energized by this right now.
 It is not as if anything new was necessarily known, more that barriers previously believed to be in place have fallen away.
 Hell fucking yeah.